Chymyst/chymyst-core/docs/chymyst01.md

 This kind of nondeterminism is the prime reason concurrency is widely regarded as a hard programming problem.

-`JoinRun` will actually reject our attempted program and print an error message before running anything, immediately after we define the chemical laws with `join`:
+`JoinRun` will actually reject our attempted program and print an error message before running anything, immediately after we define the reaction site:

 ```scala
 val data = m[Int]